-Offence seriousness (culpability and harm) A. Identify the appropriate starting point

-Granting pointed based at the times amonated producting that gainly Examples of nature of activity Starting point Range Licensed taxi-driver touting for trade (i.e. making approach rather than waiting for a person to initiate hiring) Band A fine Conditional discharge to band A fine and consider disqualification 1-3 months PHV licence held but touting for trade rather than being booked through an operator; an accomplice to touting Band B fine Band A fine to band C fine and consider disqualification 3-6 months No PHV licence held Band C fine Band B fine to Band C fine and disqualification 6-12 months
+Offence seriousness (culpability and harm) A. Identify the appropriate starting point Starting points based on first time offender pleading not guilty Examples of nature of activity Starting point Range Range Licensed taxi-driver touting for trade (i.e. making approach rather than waiting for a person to initiate hiring) Band A fine Conditional discharge to band A fine and consider disqualification 1-3 months PHV licence held but touting for trade rather than being booked through an operator; an accomplice to touting Band B fine Band A fine to band C fine and consider disqualification 3-6 months No PHV licence held Band C fine Band B fine to Band C fine and disqualification 6-12 months